xyf2002/COMN-notes/operating_systems/Week 7/W7N1 - Secondary storage.md

 - **cheap**, often below £0.035/GB
 - **slow**, ms or us
 - **persistent**, so data is not lost when power is lost
-- **fail rarely**, hard drives often have a **mean time between failure (MTBF)** of many years (if you have a lot of drives there are still regular failures, e.g. 100,000 drives with a MTBF of 3 years results in 1 failure every 15 minutes)
+- **rare to fail**, hard drives often have a **mean time between failure (MTBF)** of many years (if you have a lot of drives there are still regular failures, e.g. 100,000 drives with a MTBF of 3 years results in 1 failure every 15 minutes)
 # Hard disk drives
 ![[w7n1hddPhysicalStructure.png]]
 A HDD consists a number of spinning platters, divided into tracks, which are then divided into sectors.
 Sectors are then read and written using a head, of which there is one per platter.
 Historically, to read a sector from disk, the OS would request a certain head, track, and sector to be read, but this requires the OS to keep track of a lot to locate a sector.
 Instead, we can use a **logical block address (LBA)**, which is mapped onto all sectors of the disk sequentially.